sdcervi/Waypoint/README.md

 # Waypoint: a web-based distance goal tracker
-Single-page web application created with JavaScript
+Web application created with JavaScript and Firebase

 ## Table of Contents
 - [Summary](#summary)